 Offer a lower shipping rate and increase your item price by a couple of dollars to make up for it.
-This can sometimes be appealing to customers when they are willing to pay the price that is listed for the item and go to check the shipping and find themselves pleasantly surprised by the economical shipping rate.
+This can sometimes be appealing to customers who are willing to pay the price that is listed for your item.
+Later, when they the shipping cost, they find themselves pleasantly surprised by the economical shipping rate.

 To learn more about shipping from Canada please visit my Shipping from Canada page.

-You can also offer customers a great deal on shipping if they purchase a second item which is good incentive to buy more.
-There is often little cost incurred to add a second item to a package especially when that item is a small piece of jewelry.
+You can also offer customers free shipping for larger purchases which is good incentive to buy more.
+For example, you might want to offer free shipping on purchases of $100 or more.
+There is often little, or no extra cost incurred when adding a second item to a package, especially when that item is a small piece of jewelry.

 SIX - Networking and Promoting - There are many ways you can promote your shop with some networking and advertising.
-Consider starting a blog and writing about your product, your process and you.
-Once people get to know your jewelry they like to get to know a little bit about you and vice verse.
+Consider starting a blog and writing about your collection and all things relevant to your brand and ideal customer.
+Don't forget to implement a way of collection email addresses on your blog.
+Once people get to know your jewelry, they like to get to know a little bit about you and vice verse.

-Opening a Face book or Twitter account is another way to promote your work and lead customers to your shop.
+Opening a Facebook business page, a Pinterest business account, and keeping an active Instagram account is another way to promote your work and lead customers to your shop.
 Research the internet for blogs on fashion, style, jewelry and crafts and see if you can submit your work.
-Sometimes sites will have a giveaway and it may be worth the investment to donate an item in order to get a link to your site.
+Sometimes sites will offer giveaways and it may be worth the investment to donate an item in order to get exposure.